Battle of Elsenborn Ridge: German combined arms

 The force and mobility of the attack depended on the commitment of Germany's latest weapons and armored fighting vehicles.
 At the beginning of World War II, the German army had led the world in mechanized warfare tactics, overwhelming enemies repeatedly with their rapid Bewegungskrieg or "Blitzkrieg" tactics of combined warfare.
 Late in the war, the Germans had developed a number of advanced armored vehicles.
 The Tiger II, Panther and Jagdpanther were armed with new, high velocity 8.8 cm KwK 43, and the 7.5 cm KwK 42 cannons.
 Due to the flat trajectory and greater armor penetration of these guns, and the fact that thicker armor was used to shield them, German tanks enjoyed a superiority in firepower over nearly every American vehicle in use.
 Despite their superiority, the advanced German tanks were few in number and often experienced breakdowns because of unreliable mechanical parts.

 These units were supported by new volks-werfer brigades: artillery units firing masses of 150 mm and 300 mm rockets.
 Although lacking in accuracy, a barrage from these units could cover a large area with high explosive.
 For more infantry firepower, SS Panzergrenadiers were equipped with the new Sturmgewehr 44.
 This was the world's first mass-produced assault rifle and more advanced than any other military rifle at the time.
 The new Panzerfaust 100 was an improved short range anti-tank rocket grenade that could penetrate any armor fielded by the American army.

-German tactics for the offensive involved an initial intense artillery barrage, followed by an immediate infantry attacks by the volksgrenadier divisions supported with light assault guns such as the Sturmgeschütz IV.
+German tactics for the offensive involved an initial intense artillery barrage, followed by immediate infantry attacks by the volksgrenadier divisions supported with light assault guns such as the Sturmgeschütz IV.
 This initial attack with relatively non-mobile and more expendable troops were used to clear major roads for use by the SS panzer divisions, which would then rapidly move to capture bridges on the Meuse river for the final drive to Antwerp.
 These armored divisions were employed in a much more organized and controlled fashion, and with better leadership, than was usual for the Americans.
 The German concept of the armored division was an independent unit that carried with it all its supporting elements, making it more mobile and flexible than an American armored division, and able to concentrate greater force at the point of attack.
 Shock and high speed were intended to overwhelm resistance, as it did during the first drive from the Ardennes in 1940.
 These tactics made up what was referred to as blitzkrieg, or lightning war.
 The German command expected that the allied high command would take weeks to adjust to the impact.
 But Hitler failed to consider the constricted, winding, often unpaved roads of the northern Ardennes and underrated the capabilities of the American units on the northern shoulder.